Did you know that barley holds the title ‘king of cereals’?

-Hair Benefits Of Barley:
+Hair Benefits Of Barley

 The deficiency of nutrients or a prolonged illness can adversely affect your hair, leading to hair problems such as thinning, alopecia, hair loss, premature graying, dandruff, etc. Thus, the hair follicles also need nutrients to maintain their health and the growth of the hair.

-5. Restores Hair Colour:
+4. Restores Hair Colour

-The consumption of green barley grass helps in restoring your hair color.
+You may not know this, but the consumption of green barley grass helps in restoring your hair color.
 Moreover, barley contains the mineral copper that is involved in the formation of melanin, a pigment which provides color to your hair.

-6. Promotes Hair Growth:
+5. Promotes Hair Growth

 Barley is rich in the micronutrients, thiamin and niacin, that help in hair growth.
 It also contains Procyanidin B-3, which is isolated from barley and identified as a hair growth stimulant.

-7. Combats Hair Loss:
+6. Combats Hair Loss

 Barley contains the minerals iron and copper, which enhance the production of red blood cells, thus warding off anemia and, consequently, stimulating hair growth.

-Health Benefits Of Barley:
+Health Benefits Of Barley

-8. Lowers Cholesterol Levels:
+7. Lowers Cholesterol Levels